hardcore-sushi/aef/README.md

 ## Why not using authenticated encryption such as AES-GCM instead of AES-CTR + HMAC ?

-In order to encrypt data larger than memory, we need to split the plaintext into severavl smaller chunks and encrypt each of these chunks one by one.
+In order to encrypt data larger than memory, we need to split the plaintext into several smaller chunks and encrypt each of these chunks one by one.
 With authenticated encryption such as AES-GCM, this involves adding an authentication tag to each chunk.
 As a result, the final ciphertext size would be:
 ```
 ciphertext size = plaintext size + (number of chunks ྾ tag size)
 ```